-As an alternative to the setup wizard, you can configure the DFL using the Command Line Interface (CLI).
-To connect to the DFL CLI, you require:
+As an alternative to the setup wizard, you can configure the DFL-1000 using the Command Line Interface (CLI).

+To connect to the DFL-1000 CLI, you require:

-- A computer with an available communications port - A null modem cable with a 9-pin connector to connect to the DFL Console connector (RS-232 serial connector) (see Front and back view of the DFL-1000) - Terminal emulation software such as HyperTerminal for Windows
+- A computer with an available communications port - A null modem cable with a 9-pin connector to connect to the DFL-1000 Console connector (RS-232 serial connector) (see Front and back view of the DFL-1000) - Terminal emulation software such as HyperTerminal for Windows

-The following procedure describes how to connect to the DFL CLI using Windows HyperTerminal software.
+The following procedure describes how to connect to the DFL-1000 CLI using Windows HyperTerminal The following procedure describes now to connect a software.
 You can use any terminal emulation program.